slightlyoff/suchi.js/README.md

     var s = document.getElementsByTagName("script")[0];
     s.parentNode.insertBefore(se, s);
   })(
-    // If using a custom build, replace this with the location of your suchi.js "//suchijs.org/suchi.js"
+    // If using a custom build or your own CDN, replace this with the location
+    // of your copy of suchi.js
+    "//suchijs.org/suchi.js"
   );
 </script>